George Floyd protests in Minneapolis–Saint Paul: Aftermath

 By early June 2020, nearly 1,500 property locations in the Twin Cities metropolitan region had been damaged by vandalism, fire, and/or looting, with some buildings reduced to rubble and dozens of others completely destroyed by fire.
 The heaviest damage occurred in Minneapolis along a 5 mi stretch on Lake Street between the city's third and fifth police precincts and in Saint Paul along a 3.5 mi stretch of University Avenue in the Midway area.
 Reports of property destruction in the metropolitan region reached from the northern suburbs of Blaine and Maple Grove to the southern suburb of Apple Valley.
 Most of the arrests of demonstrators that later resulted in criminal charges were for acts of property destruction and rioting that occurred by June 1, 2020.
 Estimates of property damage in the region were upwards of $500 million, making the local unrest in the Minneapolis-Saint Paul area the second most destructive in United States history, after the 1992 Los Angeles riots.
 About 60% of the financial losses were uninsured.
 Local officials estimated that rebuilding damaged business corridors in the Minneapolis-Saint Paul region would take 10 years.

-During the unrest, many business owners boarded up with plywood panels to cover windows and doors at their properties to prevent looting.
-Many residents, small business owners, and organization leaders stood guard at their buildings overnight during the heaviest rioting and some intervened to dissuade rioters from destroying property.
 In the mornings after nights of heavy rioting, hundreds of residents with snow shovels and brooms went to affected areas to clean up trash, graffiti, broken glass, and the remnants of damaged buildings.
 Residents organized food drives after many convenience stores and grocery stores were destroyed or closed due to the unrest.
 Vibrant works of street art later appeared all over the Twin Cities on boarded-up buildings and other surfaces that honored George Floyd's memory, contained racial justice themes, and showed community solidarity.

 At least two deaths occurred during the initial wave of civil disorder.
 Calvin Horton Jr., a 43-year-old man from Minneapolis, was fatally shot on May 27 by the owner of the Cadillac Pawn & Jewelry shop who believed he was burglarizing his business.
 Oscar Lee Stewart Jr., a 30-year-old man from Burnsville, Minnesota, died from smoke inhalation and burn injuries from an intentional building fire at the Max It Pawn store in Minneapolis on May 28.
 No one faced homicide charges in connection to either man's death—Horton's killing was deemed self defense and Steward's death accidental.